pphamzc/cshtml-template-conversion/ReadMe.txt

 NOTE ALSO:
 ---------
-* For the Sample-Invoice-PDF EMEA_BU_Poland.PDF and EMEA_BU_Poland_ENG.PDF, ignore values of last two columns.
+* For the EMEA_BU_Poland.PDF and EMEA_BU_Poland_ENG.PDF, ignore values of last two columns.
 Just make sure formatting is correct.